SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 * languages: Familiarity with and ability to use various forms of communication, including written, spoken, and nonverbal.
-Characters may choose one“native” language in which they have written and spoken ﬂuency.
+Characters may choose one"native" language in which they have written and spoken ﬂuency.
 Additional languages in which a character has proﬁciency can be represented by specializations of this skill.